 Real hardwood flooring offers a beauty that is difficult to match.
 For most people, there is nothing that tops the durability and aesthetic appeal of a real hardwood floor.
 A real hardwood floor is going to expand and contract with your room during the changes in the weather, which means that a real hardwood floor will retain its beauty all year round.

 Engineered wood flooring has that same beauty because the top layer is made from the same species of wood as your real hardwoods.
-Engineered hardwood can also change with the seasons and engineered wood is also excellent for below grade rooms that may experience a little moisture from time to time.
+Engineered wood can also change with the seasons and is also excellent for below ground rooms that may experience a little moisture from time to time.

 The process for making engineered wood has been around for a long time, and the latest technology has helped to make the process even better.
-When engineered hardwood is installed, it can be extremely difficult to tell the difference between the engineered floor and a real hardwood.
+When engineered hardwood is installed, it can be extremely difficult to tell the difference between the engineered floor and a real hardwood floor.

 Since the engineering process typically builds in tongue and groove features, this makes it a floor that you can install on your own.
-You always have the option of nailing your engineered floor to the subfloor, but it is not necessary.
+You always have the option of nailing to the subfloor, but it is not necessary.
 The DIY nature of engineered flooring makes it very popular among people who prefer to save money by doing projects on their own.

 A futher benefit is that it will last for a very long time and it is extremely easy to care for.
 You can use traditional hardwood floor cleaning products on your engineered floor and you will get excellent results.

 An engineered floor tends to be a little more resilient to the scratches and marks left by moving furniture or other items across the floor.
-That is why many people use engineered flooring for their family rooms and recreational rooms.
+That is why many people use it for their family rooms and recreational rooms.
 Because engineered flooring is able to withstand moisture better than real hardwood and laminate, its resiliency to scratches makes it an ideal choice for heavy traffic rooms.